zelanko/sql-docs.ko-kr/docs/t-sql/language-elements/expressions-transact-sql.md

 }
 [ COLLATE Windows_collation_name ]

--- Scalar Expression in a DECLARE, SET, IF…ELSE, or WHILE statement
+-- Scalar Expression in a DECLARE, SET, IF...ELSE, or WHILE statement
 <scalar_expression> ::=
 {
     constant